The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 Batchawana Bay feels like one of those places that was thriving in the 70's or 80's.

-Rooms have a retro feel .
-There's tennis courts, shuffleboard and an excellent German restaurant serving many types of schnitzel and sausage.
+There are tennis courts, shuffleboard, and an excellent German restaurant serving many types of schnitzel and sausage.
+We highly recommend eating here.

 Which takes us back to where it all began and the end of our journey.